axc450/CryptoVision/README.md

 ```java -jar CryptoVision.jar Path/To/File
 ```

-You can also specify the encryption key from the command line.
+You can also specify a custom encryption key from the command line (recommended).

 ```java -jar CryptoVision.jar Path/To/Image/File KeyToUse
 ```